cterence/goarcade/README.md

 ## Usage

-No game ROM included, do your own research :) (MAME archive)
+No game ROM included, do your own research :)

 ```bash
 # Download dependencies